EsriPS/vr-unity-tutorials/VR Project (URP)/Walkthroughs/Scene-4.md

 # Adding a World-space Player Menu
 TODO:
 - Review CustomButton and CameraFollower code
+- Solution for box collider layers conflicting with building
+- Connect StateManager functionality to buttons in MinimalMenu
+- Add links, screenshots to walkthrough

 ## Resources
 - `UI/Fonts` for SDFs of some open source fonts - TODO: find tutorial link